Pati's Mexican Table: The Secrets of Real Mexican Home Cooking (Hardcover)

 About the Author

-PATI JINICH (pronounced HEEN-ich) is the host of Pati's Mexican Table, now in its ninth season.
-Named one of the "100 Greatest Cooks of All-Time" by Epicurious and Bon Appétit, she has won a Gracie Award for her television work and is a three-time Emmy and IACP Award nominee.
+PATI JINICH (pronounced HEEN-ich) is the host of the three-time James Beard Award-winning PBS series Pati's Mexican Table, now in its tenth season.
+Named one of the "100 Greatest Cooks of All-Time" by Epicurious and Bon Appétit, she has won a Gracie Award for her television work and is a four-time Emmy nominee and two-time IACP Award winner.
 She is the resident chef of the Mexican Cultural Institute and has appeared on NPR's Splendid Table and All Things Considered, NBC's Today, CBS's The Talk, ABC's Good Morning America, and Food Network.
 Born and raised in Mexico City, she lives in Chevy Chase, Maryland, with her husband and three boys.

 "The book is filled with bright, fresh flavors and dishes that are wonderful in their simplicity."